adeboyed/PiAthleticsTracker/README.md

 ## Important Information

+## Steps
+1. Establish communication between the Raspberry Pis
+2. Setup light gate at the finish line
+3. Sync up time
+4. Waits for start

+START RACE
+1. Click start on the webpage
+2. Starts a countdown thing including "Ready, Set, Go" out of the audio of the client
+3. Person races
+4. Passes light gate
+5. Client asks for time from server

 ## Tech Used
 - 2x Raspberry Pis (1 v3, 1 v2)
 - 2x NRF24L01+ for communication between the Pis